0xPolygon/polygon-docs/docs/zkEVM/architecture/proving-system/processing-l2-blocks.md

 In each case the state root is stored in a designated slot: The slot 1 of the `0x5ca1ab1e` smart contract, as illustrated in the figure below.

-With this approach, the state root is stored as many times as there are transactions in a batch, resulting in accurate monitoring of the entire batch processing at transaction level.
+With this approach, the state root is stored for each transaction within a batch, allowing for precise monitoring of the entire batch processing at the transaction level.

 ### L2 BLOCKHASH